 Corrections & clarifications:

-And finally – I’m not to be confused with Tim Atack, the composer of soundtracks for Among Giants, Elephant Juice or Krakatoa: The Last Days amongst others, and collaborator with Des’ree.
+I’m sometimes confused with Tim Atack, the composer of soundtracks for Cemetary Junction, Among Giants and Elephant Juice amongst many many others, and collaborator with Des’ree.
 Despite some ongoing IMDb and Google-related confusions, he is another person entirely, with his own hopes, dreams, face, and probably a different blood group.